How to Save Money on Your Trip to American Samoa

 The local currency is the US Dollar, which is one of the world's easiest currencies to exchange, so shop around at home for the best exchange rates before heading to American Samoa.
 If you don't have the time, then exchange at the currency exchange bureaus at Pago Pago International Airport.

 Where is the best place to exchange currency in Pago?
 While American Samoa's bank, the Territory Bank of American Samoa, tends to have better exchange rates for swapping foreign currency for US Dollars, they are notorious for their long queues, so they are usually not worth the hassle.
 There are Western Union/No1 Currency branches across Tutuila but they don't have the best rates.
-The best we found was at Pago Pago International Airport where you have two currency exchange bureaus to choose from.
+The best we found was at Pago Pago International Airport where you have two currency exchange bureaus to choose from (although one of them only exchanges USD and WST).

 For more on currency exchange, take a look at our tips in The Best Place to Exchange Currency in American Samoa.